 S.123(3)(4) EqA says that failure to do something is treated as occurring when the person in question decided on it.
-In the absence of evidence to the contrary, a person (P) is to be taken to decide on failure to do something
+In the absence of evidence to the contrary, a person (P) is taken to decide on failure to do something:

 - when P does an act inconsistent with doing it; or

 - if P does no inconsistent act, on the expiry of the period in which P might reasonably have been expected to do it.

 So the time limit starts from when the employer could reasonably have been expected to make the adjustment, unless there is either evidence of when a decision was taken not to make the adjustment or an act of the employer inconsistent with making the adjustment.

 In the Abertawe case below, the Court of Appeal said this period ought in principle to be assessed from the claimant’s point of view, having regard to the facts known or which ought reasonably to have been known by the claimant at the relevant time.
 The court there also made the point that even where (as in that case) the claimant’s claim was made outside the three month time limit, the employment tribunal’s discretion to extend the time limit is wide:

 Abertawe Bro Morgannwg University Local Health Board v Morgan (bailii.org), Court of Appeal, 2018